arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-incubator/datatypes/statet/README.md

 }
 ```

-While our code looks very similar to what we had before there are some key advantages.
-State management is now contained within `State` and we are dealing only with 1 monad instead of 2 nested monads so we can use monad bindings!
+While our code looks very similar to what we had before, there are some key advantages.
+State management is now contained within `State`, and we are dealing with only 1 monad instead of 2 nested monads, so we can use monad bindings!

 ```kotlin:ank:playground
 import arrow.core.Either